 02 of 10

 Working with a tight budget?
 This design trick won’t leave you broke!
-With this easy-to-use stencil, a can of Benjamin Moore's yellow rain coat 2020-40, and a little DIY know-how, you too can rock this look in your nursery for less than $75!Continue to 3 of 10 below.
+With an easy-to-use stencil, a can of Benjamin Moore's yellow raincoat 2020-40, and a little DIY know-how, you too can rock this look in your nursery for less than $75!Continue to 3 of 10 below.

 03 of 10

 If you love the idea of introducing a bold burst of color into your nursery palette but prefer a more understated look, try adding a little sunshine to your little one’s space with a hand-painted statement piece, or an assortment of eye-catching accents.

 This sweet little girl’s room spotted on Style Me Pretty boosts a soft blush pallet with an energetic shade of yellow, that draws the eye directly to the baby's crib (as if that's not where you were looking anyway).Continue to 4 of 10 below.

 This beautiful, whimsical nursery room, created by Joni of Lay Baby Lay, pairs a cool aqua blue with a burst of bright and citrusy yellow for a look that’s as fresh and inviting as a tall glass of lemonade on a sunny day.
 The clean and simple design allows the room’s relaxing palette—not to mention the fun light fixture and ottoman accents—to really shine.Continue to 5 of 10 below.

 05 of 10

 Dreaming of daffodils and daisies for your little lady?
 To have her living in full bloom, check out these charming floral nurseries in full bloom!Continue to 6 of 10 below.

 Love this look?
 Just remember, when it comes to color, a little goes a long way.
 Instead of opting for a pale pastel yellow, choose a creamy shade of white.
 It will look richer on the wall than you might expect, especially when paired with clean white accents.Continue to 8 of 10 below.